-01Roth IRA Contributions Can Be Used as Emergency Funds
+Roth IRA Contributions Can Be Used as Emergency Funds

 For example, if you put $5,500 in and it grew to $6,000, you could withdraw the $5,500 of contributions without taxes or penalties, but taxes and penalties may apply if you withdrew the $500 of gain.

-02Some Can Use a Non-deductible IRA to Fund a Roth
+Some Can Use a Non-Deductible IRA To Fund a Roth

-If you make too much money you can't contribute to a Roth IRA... or can you?
+If you make too much money, you can't contribute to a Roth IRA—or can you?
 Some people who have all their other retirement money inside qualified retirement accounts can make a non-deductible IRA contribution each year and then convert that to a Roth, thus annually funding their Roth IRA.
-This is sometimes called a "back door Roth".
+This is sometimes called a "backdoor Roth."

-In some cases you can even roll a self-directed IRA back into a company plan so that in future years you could use the back door Roth strategy without having to pay tax on the converted amount.
+In some cases, you can even roll a self-directed IRA back into a company plan, so that in future years, you could use the backdoor Roth strategy without having to pay taxes on the converted amount.

-03You Can Roll After-tax 401(k) Contributions to a Roth IRA
+You Can Roll After-Tax 401(k) Contributions to a Roth IRA

 Many employer plans allow you to make after-tax contributions.
 At retirement, these after-tax contributions can be rolled directly into a Roth IRA.
 Any investment gain on the after-tax contributions can't go into the Roth, but the amounts you contributed can.